noahlange/yarn2dew/docs/03-compiler.md

 ### Example

-An example macro to message the user "hello, world" an arbitrary number of times and another macro to set the number of times to message.
+An example macro to message the user "hello, world" an arbitrary number of times and another to set the number of times to message.

 ```ts
 import type { State, Compiler } from 'yarn2dew';